SquadcastHub/squadcasthub.github.io/_site/README.md

 ## Before commit & push

-1. We dont't have a CI/CD enabled for this, and the serving is done from the Repo directly.
+1. We don't have a CI/CD enabled for this, and the serving is done from the Repo directly.
 2. So the pages need to be generated before `git commit`.
 3. To generate the pages, run `bundle exec jekyll build`.
 4. To test the page layouts and serve paths for the documentation, use `bundle exec jekyll serve` and visit http://localhost:4000